erNail/romm-chart/README.md

 - `ingress` - The ingress configuration
 - `resources` - The resource requests and limits
-- `volumeConfigs.persistence` - The persistent volume claim configuration
+- `volumeConfigs` - The volume and persistence settings

 ## Contributing